 Committee Member Ozzie Virgil asked how many people were contacted regarding this proposal and about the site's proximity to the airport overlay.
 Mr. Earl stated that the overlay is a zoning issue and that it is not based on the noise contour lines.
 Mr. Earl reiterated that they had received an FAA determination and were cleared on all four corners of the building.
 Mr. Earl further reiterated that they had presented the proposal to the Friends of Deer Valley at which time the Director of the airport was present.
 Committee Member Virgil asked about the outreach.
 Mr. Earl stated that in addition to the required mailings, they conducted two neighborhood meetings, created a website that included plans and the drone study, and information regarding TSMC.
-Mr. Earl stated they were trying to keep residential out of the area and referenced an accident that happened to the north of the site.
+Mr. Earl stated that they had knocked on doors as well.
+Committee Member Virgil stated they were trying to keep residential out of the area and referenced an accident that happened to the north of the site.
 Committee Member Virgil stated the site is on the path of Runway 7 and asked for confirmation regarding the 60-foot building height.
 Mr. Earl confirmed the 60-foot height and stated they were outside of the area that was presumed to be the buffer for the airport and that the FAA is really the entity making the determination.

-Deer Valley Village Planning Committee Meeting Summary GPA-DV-2-24-1 February 18, 2025 Page 5 of 10
+Deer Valley Village Planning Committee Meeting Summary Z-112-24-1 February 18, 2025 Page 5 of 11